AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/InheritedElements__1.md

 ObjectWithBaseClass.InheritedElements&lt;TInheritedElement> Method
 ==================================================================
-AutomationML 2.1 APIGets a collection of objects of the defined InheritedElement-Type that are inherited from base classes.
+Gets a collection of objects of the defined InheritedElement-Type that are inherited from base classes.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)